SunKaijia0065/MRIES/README.md

 under the MIT license.

 ## Sub-directories:
-- /MRIES-the MRIES toolbox
+- /MRIES - the MRIES toolbox
-- /example-Example subject using the MRIES
+- /example - example subject using the MRIES

 ## To use MRIES:
 1. Start Matlab